Teddy Brannon

 In the 1950s and 1960s Brannon worked in the studios with doo wop groups and played extensively in jazz idioms, including with Don Byas, again with Roy Eldridge (recording in 1951), Buddy Rich, Bennie Green (recording in 1951), Johnny Hodges, Illinois Jacquet and recorded with Tab Smith.
 He also accompanied singers such as Ruth Brown, Billie Holiday, Babs Gonzales (Brannon's cousin).
+During the 1950s and 1960s, he also was a member of the Grammy Award-winning Jonah Jones Quartet, and appeared with them on the 1958 television special "An Evening with Fred Astaire" and the 1959 special "Another Evening with Fred Astaire."